top of page

 Large hubcap on all USA wagons (left), small on Euro wagons (right)

-B-PILLAR PARKING LAMPS.
 The first wagons reached North American shores in early 1960.
-USA wagons did not receive the parking lamps on the B-pillar that early Euro models had.
+These early USA and Canadian wagons did not receive the parking lamps on the B-pillar that early Euro models had.
+This meant a different pillar trim and wiring changes.

 Screenshot 2022-11-14 at 8.28.53 AM.png